MWI-Engineering/DD_ECAT_v3/README.md

 ##### to do:

+- Update hid_interface.c with aditional FFB cases = done
-- Update ffb_calculator.c with the expanded ffb_calculator.h.
+- Update ffb_calculator.c with the expanded ffb_calculator.h.= done
+- **Next steps:**
 - Update soem_interface.c and .h with the new ffb_calculator and hid_interfaces.
 - Update main.c when all these steps are done.
+- Try to make the

 - For now use the steps in Phase 5, will update the make file when code is working.